ibpabisiak/java-assessment/README.md

 ### How to run the application
 - Open command line and go to the project root directory
-- Build the application using following command for Unix: `./gradlew build`, for Windows: `gradlew.bat build`
+- Build the application using following command for Unix: `./gradlew bootRun`, for Windows: `gradlew.bat bootRun`
-- Use following command to run the application `java -jar ./build/libs/BooksWebApp-0.0.1-SNAPSHOT.jar`
 - Open your web browser and open the `http://localhost:8080`

 ### Run as Docker container